Regie-Almoite/dc-404-not-found/README.md

 ![screenshot](https://i.postimg.cc/cLZQXRsF/regie-almoite-github-io-dc-404-not-found.png)

-Introduce your projects by taking a screenshot or a gif.
-Try to tell visitors a story about your project by answering:

 -   Where can I see your demo? https://regie-almoite.github.io/dc-404-not-found/
 -   What was your experience?
-I liked making the website
--   What have you learned/improved?
--   Your wisdom? :)
+I did practice html and css from the challenge

 ### Built With